mykaul/arequal/README.md

-arequal - Tool to test data security of GlusterFS
+arequal - Tool to test data integrity of GlusterFS
 =======

 ```console